meaniebeanie22/meaniebeanie22.github.io/chapters/silvers-embassy.md

 the play to see them.

 “Now,” resumed Silver, “here it is.
-You give us the chart to get the treasure by, and drop shooting poor seamen and stoving of their heads in while asleep.
-You do that, and we’ll offer you a choice.
+You give us the chart to get the treasure by, [:and drop shooting poor seamen and stoving of their heads in while asleep.](#bgmurder) You do that, and we’ll offer you a choice.
 Either you come aboard along of us, once the treasure shipped, and then I’ll give you my affy-davy, upon my word of honour, to clap you somewhere safe ashore.
 Or if that ain’t to your fancy, some of my hands being rough and having